– Dan Dolberger

 – Mazal Landes

-Dan is a family therapist specializing in NVR-oriented systemic interventions, with particular emphasis on AED (Adult Entitled Dependence), resistance to family violence, and crisis intervention.
+Dan is a family therapist and psychologist specializing in NVR-oriented systemic interventions, with particular emphasis on AED (Adult Entitled Dependence), resistance to family violence, and crisis intervention.
 Dan manages the Center for Non-Violent Resistance Psychology, a private counseling center for parents of adults suffering from AED and behavior and anxiety problems, which he co-founded with Professor Haim Omer.
 Dan has developed and published, together with Professor Omer and the center team, a NVR-based intervention model for AED.
 He is also founder of an international forum of NVR practitioners and a team member of the School of Non-Violent Resistance.
 In the past, Dan has held various journalistic positions, as well as senior business development, marketing and entrepreneurship positions in Israel’s High Tech industry.
-Dan holds an M.A. degree in Social Psychology from the Tel Aviv University and is a graduate of the Herzeliyah Shinui Institute of Family Therapy.
+Dan holds an M.A. degree in Social Psychology from the Tel-Aviv University, is a graduate of Shinui (the Israeli Institute for Systemic Studies, Family and Personal Change), and is certified by the Israeli Association for Couple and Family Therapy.

 Dr. Fried is a child- and adolescent psychiatrist and psychotherapist.
 She specializes in NVR case management for acute and complex crisis situations, as well as trauma therapy, sexual abuse and borderline states, general parent counselling, and psychiatric and medical practice.
 Dr. Fried is contractual partner of the Institut für Neue Autorität in Austria ( INA), and helps assimilate NVR Methodologies as supervisor and coach in several schools and foster homes in Austria.
 Formerly, Dr. Fried worked as a senior psychiatrist in the child- and adolescent department of the Mauer Mental Health center in lower Austria.
 In parallel to her psychiatric and therapeutic practices she has been involved in different social projects in Europe and abroad, such as street work with homeless people and drug addicts, work in hospice medicine for terminal ill people, and various missions in war zones with several NGOs.
 Dr. Fried has considerable experience in voluntary humanitarian work with terminally ill people (UK), drug addicts (New York) and war refugees (former Yugolslavia, Macedonia and Afghanistan).
 She is a graduate of the University of Vienna and has completed her Post-doctoral fellowship at Thomas Jefferson Medical College in Philadelphia.
 Her medical areas of expertise are psychiatry and paediatrics.
 She is also a certified psychotherapist and trauma therapist and has completed Haim Omer’s basic and advanced training courses.